 The Breast Augmentation Procedure

 Austin Cosmetic Surgery performs all breast surgeries in its outpatient surgery center.

 The breast augmentation procedure typically takes about 1 to 2 hours under general or local anesthesia.
 First, Dr. Cabret will make inconspicuous incisions to place the implants.
 They place these incisions in the armpit, the crease on the underside of the breast, or around the areola to minimize scar visibility.
 Next, Dr. Cabret will lift the breast and create a pocket to insert the implant.
 The implants and then placed and the incisions are closed.

 It is important to note that breast augmentation does not lift the breasts like a mastopexy.
 Therefore, many patients choose to have an augmentation mammaplasty in combination with a breast lift.
 This combination extends the amount of time spent in surgery but provides patients an opportunity to recover from two procedures at once.
 During your consultation, Dr. Cabret will discuss your options and plan the surgery that works best for you!

 Before and After Photos

 Can Breast Augmentation be Combined with Other Procedures?

 Breast augmentation is often combined with many other procedures such as Mastopexy (breast lift), abdominoplasty (tummy tuck), liposuction and many other facial and body cosmetic procedures.
 We have Board Certifed Anesthesiologists which help us ensure patient safety for our procedures.
 As Drs.
-Albert & Michelle Carlotti are a Surgical Team, they are able to safely perform multiple procedures more quickly, and safely, than a single surgeon alone.
+Albert Carlotti & Michelle Cabret are a Surgical Team, they are able to safely perform multiple procedures more quickly, and safely, than a single surgeon alone.
 Plus the patient has the benefit of a male’s and female’s perspective!